-sider a utility function that includes a loss term only for underrepresented tiers (and does not penalize overrepresentation of any tier).
+To gauge robustness to the functional form we have assumed for CPS' preferences, in Appendix C.2, we estimate two different parametric specifications of utility.
+First, we consider a utility function that includes a loss term only for underrepresented tiers (and does not penalize overrepresentation of any tier).
 Second, we allow for CPS to care differentially about underrepresentation and overrepresentation by considering a utility function with separate coefficients for underrepresented and overrepresented tiers.
-We find that under these specifications, the improvement from APM corresponds to 9.7% and 8.7% of the loss from underrepresentation, which is attenuated relative to our baseline, but remains considerable.
+We find that, under these specifications, the improvement from APM corresponds to 9.7% and 8.7% of the loss from underrepresentation, which is attenuated relative to our baseline, but remains considerable.

-To study the robustness of our findings to the assumption that CPS separately optimizes the size of all four tiers, in Appendix E.1 we consider a setting where CPS sets a single reserve size for all tiers.
-As we now have only one moment condition, we vary γ over the interval [1,10], estimate $\beta^(\gamma)$ as the exact solution to the moment condition, and compute the gains from APM as a function of γ .
+To study the robustness of our findings to the assumption that CPS optimizes the size of all four tiers, in Appendix C.1 we consider a setting where CPS sets a single reserve size for all tiers.
+As we now have only one moment condition, we vary $\gamma$ over the interval [1,10], estimate $\beta^(\gamma)$ as the exact solution to the moment condition, and compute the gains from APM as a function of $\gamma$ .
 The minimum gain from APM over the estimated range is 1.98 points, which corresponds to 26.2% of the loss from underrepresentation under that parameterization.
 This is slightly smaller than our baseline estimate but still considerable.